 BENTON HARBOR A group of students in Benton Harbor is celebrating success.
 The Opportunity Center is a program dedicated to revitalizing the Benton Harbor community, and a small group of students within took it upon themselves to break ground on and maintain an urban farm.

 "I really had a hard life.
-I've been doing things I ain't supposed to, I really had a rough life coming up, but right now this program meant a lot.
-Because at first I saw no future, but now I see a future.
+I've been doing things I ain't [sic] supposed to.
+I really had a rough life coming up, but right now this program meant a lot.
+Because at first, I saw no future, but now I see a future.
 So, it really meant a lot to me," said Lamar Moody, a graduate from the program.

-Six graduated from the program today, but over 20 have completed the program in its yearlong existence.
-Those graduates spent their time learning about agriculture and landscaping, while getting hands-on skills at an actual farm they created.
+Six students graduated from the Opportunity Center Wednesday, but more than 20 have completed the program in its yearlong existence.
+Those graduates spent their time learning about agriculture and landscaping, while getting hands-on skills at a farm they created.

 "My favorite part of the program was really basically just working on the land and really coming up with a business goal.
-We finna propose a grant and trying to come up with a business so we can do something for the community," said Moody.
+We finna [sic] propose a grant and trying to come up with a business, so we can do something for the community," said Moody.

 "All of the fruits and vegetables that are grown out of all of these boxes can be sold at the farmer's market in Benton Harbor.
-And all of the students have decided to form a co-op, an entrepreneurial business of their own so that when they grow the fruits and vegetables here, they can sell it at the Benton harbor farmer's market," said Andrea Grabemeyer, a teacher in the program.
+And all of the students have decided to form a co-op, an entrepreneurial business of their own so that when they grow the fruits and vegetables here, they can sell it at the Benton Harbor Farmer's Market," said Andrea Grabemeyer, the Director of the Opportunity Center.

-"Graduating from this class and that's put a bright light in my future," said Marsee.
+"Graduating from this class, that's put a bright light in my future," said Marsee.

-"I feel like I make a difference because things, because people just walk around and there's a lot of lands in Benton Harbor that ain't really getting used and I seen like we trying to do something for the community and try to show love towards the community," said Moody.
+"I feel like I make a difference because things, because people just walk around and there's a lot of lands in Benton Harbor that ain't [sic] really getting used.
+And I seen [sic] like we trying to do something for the community and try to show love towards the community," said Moody.